A privacy-focused VPN which delivers on this core remit but is still lacking in some other areas.

 However, speeds results do seem to be mixed which is not uncommon and a reason you should do your own tests within the 30-day money back guarantee period.

-ProtonVPN is one of the newer VPN services and such teething problem are to be expected.
+ProtonVPN is one of the newer VPN providers but they've been around a few years and such teething problems shouldn't be cropping up now.
 However, if you sign up it's worth keeping an eye on this and checking from your location.

-The impact on speed for ourselves was lower than most providers which is a positive.
+The impact on internet speed for ourselves was lower than most providers which is a positive.

 Using the UK server as an example, we lost a little over 4% of speed compared to our regular connection.
 This is far better than most providers.

-ProtonVPN is operated by a company that has made its name providing a secure and private email service, ProtonMail.
+ProtonVPN is operated by a company that has made its name providing a secure and private email through ProtonMail.